illinois-impact/ece408_project/readme.md

 ## Milestone 1: Rai Installation, CPU convolution, Profiling

-***Individual Submission***
+***Deadline: March 19th, 8 PM CST***

 As with all milestones, you will include an updated PDF `report.pdf` in the project directory you submit with rai.
 This report should contain all of the deliverables.
-This report should contain your names, netids, team names, and school affiliation (Illinois or ZJUI students).
+This report should contain your name, netid, and school affiliation (Illinois or ZJUI students).
 Please read the [Final Report](#final-report) section before submitting your report for the milestones.

 | Deliverables |
 | ------------ |